ARCHY 485A

 ii.)
 Reading comments: You will write short form comments on the readings by 11:30 pm the night before class using Hypothesis.
 There will be a total of 20 reading comments.
 These short-reading and writing assignments will be placed on and turned in on the course website.
 You will see them appearing in the modules section of the course.

 Collaboratively annotating the reading will allow you to share perspectives, ask and answer each other’s questions, and make visible reflections and connections about the text.
-You can review a quick-start guide for how to add annotations.
+You can review a quick-start guide Links to an external site. for how to add annotations.

 As you review the text, add at least 2-3 annotations.
 Here’s some guidance for what you might include in your annotations: